General Jean Étienne Casimir Poitevin de Maureillan

 Arc de Triomphe: POITEVIN DE MLAN on the south pillar

 In 1797 Poitevin was promoted to chef de brigade and in 1798 he was assigned to the Army of the Orient to serve under Caffarelli.
-In November of that year he was returning to France when when his ship was attacked by a corsair from Tripoli and Poitevin was taken prisoner.
+In November of that year he was returning to France when his ship was attacked by a corsair from Tripoli and he was taken prisoner.
 Poitevin was robbed and sent as a prisoner to Ali Pasha in Albania before then being sent to Constantinople.
 During his captivity he was named deputy director of fortifications and he was finally released in August of 1801.
-Back in France Poitevin was named director of fortifications.
+Once back in France Poitevin was named director of fortifications.

-At the end of 1803 Poitevin was employed in Îles de Saintes in the Antilles and later he took part in the expedition to the island of Dominica and during that expedition he served at the action of the city of Roseau.
+At the end of 1803 Poitevin was employed at the Îles de Saintes in the Antilles and later he took part in the expedition to the island of Dominica.
+During that expedition he served at the action of the city of Roseau.
 Returning to France, Poitevin took command of the engineers of Marshal Soult's IV Corps for the campaign of 1805.
 After the conclusion of the campaign, on Christmas Day he was promoted to général de brigade.
 The treaty signed after the Battle of Austerlitz granted Dalmatia to France, and Poitevin was sent there in February of 1806.
-He organized the fortifications at Zara and then that August he was named commander-in-chief of the engineers of the Army of Dalmatia.
-In 1808 Poitevin was named inspector general of fortifications and Baron of Maureilhan.
+He organized the fortifications at Zara and that August he was named commander-in-chief of the engineers of the Army of Dalmatia.
+In 1808 Poitevin was named inspector general of fortifications and Baron of Maureillan.
 When General Marmont left Dalmatia in 1809 leading the Army of Dalmatia to support Napoleon in the War of the Fifth Coalition, Poitevin was left in charge as governor of the Illyrian Provinces.
 In 1810 Poitevin led the engineers in the inspections of Trieste and Zara and then in September he was recalled to France.
-In 1811 he he served at Brest and Port-Louis in a similar capacity.
+In 1811 he served at Brest and Port-Louis in a similar capacity.

 For the Russian campaign of 1812, Poitevin was placed in charge of the engineers of Prince Eugene's IV Corps.
 In August he replaced Dode de la Brunerie in command of the engineers of Marshal Ney's III Corps.
 Poitevin served at the Battle of Borodino and then in December of 1812 he was named governor of Thorn.
-He surrendered Thorn in April of 1813 but he was allowed to return to France due to the terms of the surrender.
-In September Poitevin commanded the engineers of the 17th and 31st military division, in November he ordered the inspection of Bréda, Berg op Zoom, and Wilhelmstadt, and in December he ordered the inspection of Bois-le-Duc, Grave, Venloo, and Maestricht.
+He surrendered Thorn in April of 1813 and he was allowed to return to France due to the terms of the surrender.
+In September Poitevin commanded the engineers of the 17th and 31st military divisions, in November he was made responsible for the inspection of Bréda, Berg op Zoom, and Wilhelmstadt, and in December he was made responsible for the inspection of Bois-le-Duc, Grave, Venloo, and Maestricht.
 Next Poitevin took command of the engineers of General Maison's I Corps.

 Bibliography